DePuy Synthes Attune Knee Replacement System Failures

 - Inflammation and swelling caused by fluid build-up

 What Happens When a Knee Replacement Fails?

-If a knee replacement system fails, it can cause irreversible, life-altering side effects and damages.
+If a knee implant system fails, it can cause irreversible, life-altering side effects and damages.
 In fact, many patients undergo a second (revision) surgery to try and fix the errors, but afterwards are left with more pain and less mobility than they had before the first implant surgery.

 - Excruciating pain